-DO YOU RENT YOUR WALLS Cut rate paint may do for the short term.
-But if you own your home, you want a quality wall paint that stands up better and puts more years beand puts more years be-tween paint jobs.
-One of the finest quality wall paints we sell is Walhide\ Latex Flat Wall Paint from Pittsburgh Paints.
-It's made with the exclusive patented Microflo Process\ a unique method that gives the paint greater hiding power).
-One coat is all it takes if the color change is not too extreme and the surface is in good repaint condition.
-Children's finger-marks and smudges do not penetrate the durable surface-the armor like finish can washed again and agian and lif's still bright and color clean.
+DO YOU RENT YOUR WALLS

+Cut rate paint may do for the short term.
+But if you own your home, you want a quality wall paint that stands up better and outs more years beand puts more years be-tween paint jobs.

+One of the linest quality wall paints we sell is Walhide\ Latex Flat Wall Paint from Pittsburgh Paints.
+It's made with the exclusive patented Microflo Process\ a unique method that gives the paint greater hiding power!
+One coat is all it lakes it the color change is not too extreme and the surface is

+In good repaint condition, Children's finger-marks and smudges do not penetrate the durable surface-the armor like finish can be washed again and again and dis still bright and color clean.
 Easy to apply?
 You bet ... it's thick and creamy and loads up nicely on your brush and roller, glides on smoothly and easily.
 Clean-up is a snap with warm soapy water.
 Choose from over 800 colors-from soft pastels to deep accents.
 For durable color for the walls you own, see us for WALLHIDE Microflo ProcessLatex Flat Wall Paint.

-NO SIZE LIMIT

-BATH FREE

-688-9059

 Carpet Cleaning Special

+Any 2 Rooms and Hallway Conditions Permiting

+NO SIZE LIMIT \$30.00 BATH FREE

+Any 3 Rooms and Hallway Conditions Permiting

+NO SIZE LIMIT \$40.00 BATH FREE

 ONLY ADDITIONAL CHARGES: STAIRS & EXTRA ROOMS HEAVILY SOILED CARPETS - SLIGHTLY HIGHER

+688-9059

 5-STAR CARPET SERVICE

-NO SIZE LIMIT

-BATH FREE

 Douglas R. Schoof Box 99, Castle Rock, Co.
 80104 Offer Expires Feb.
-28, 1982
+28, 1982 THE REAL PROPERTY OF THE PARTY OF THE PARTY

 Carpets Steam Cleaned By Professionals

 arker aint & Decorating Parker Plaza 841-2023